Hawks & Doves logo Hawk

 Questions, feedback, and support

 If you have any questions or feedback, don't hesitate to reach out at info@hawksdovesgame.com.
-We'd love to hear from you.
+I'd love to hear from you.

-If you'd like to support this work, please buy us a coffee.
+If you'd like to support this work, please buy me a coffee.

 This game is not affiliated with, endorsed by, or connected to the Federal Reserve System, the FOMC, or any Federal Reserve Bank.
 All characters and scenarios are fictional and for educational purposes only.